Sepharial

 Walter Gorn Old (born 20 March 1864 in Handsworth, England; died 23 December 1929 in Hove, England) was a 19th-century astrologer, who used the nom-de-plume "Sepharial", after an angel in the apocryphal Book of Enoch.

-An eminent English Theosophist, Sepharial was a well-known and respected astrologer in the late 19th and early 20th centuries and wrote numerous books, some of which are still highly regarded in some circles today.
+An English Theosophist, Sepharial was an astrologer in the late 19th and early 20th centuries and wrote multiple books, some of which are still highly regarded in some circles today.
 He was editor of Old Moore's Almanac, which is still published in the 21st century.

 Overview

-As a young man Sepharial initially studied medicine and followed this up with studies in psychology, oriental languages, astrology and numerology.
+As a young man, Sepharial initially studied medicine and followed this up with studies in psychology, oriental languages, astrology and numerology.
 In 1886, he started to write an astrology problem page in the Society Times where he answered public questions, and in 1887 was admitted to the "inner sanctum" of the Theosophical Society.
 He was one of the founding members of the Theosophical movement in England.
 Madame Blavatsky (whom he lived with until her death) called him "The Astral Tramp".